fabric8-ui/fabric8-ui/README.md

 Run `npm start`.
 This will start the UI with livereload enabled.
 Then navigate to <http://localhost:3000>.

-## CSS and SASS
+## CSS and Less

-fabric8-planner uses SASS for it's stylesheets.
-It also uses the Angular emulation of the shadow dom, so you will normally want to place your styles in the `.component.scss` file next to the html and the typescript.
+fabric8-ui uses Less for it's stylesheets.
+It also uses the Angular emulation of the shadow dom, so you will normally want to place your styles in the `.component.less` file next to the html and the typescript.
+We write our styles according to our [Code Guidelines](https://fabric8io.github.io/fabric8-ux/code-guidelines).

-If you find yourself wanting to create a shared style that multiple components will use, then we recommend adding it as a mixin to `src/assets/stylesheets/_planner-mixins.scss`.
-The mixins are imported in to every `.component.scss` file.
+If you find yourself wanting to create a shared style that multiple components will use, then we recommend adding it as a mixin to `src/assets/stylesheets/_shared-mixins.less`.
+The mixins are imported in to every `.component.less` file.
 You can then create a real class by doing something like

     .my-class {
       @include my-class;
     }

-We use mixins to avoid polluting components with uncessary style classes, and to avoid an explosion of shared files.

 The `src/assets/stylesheets/` directory includes a `shared` directory.
 These are shared global styles that we will refactor out in to a shared library at some point.